MHS News

 2025 Board of Directors Elect

-As of November 2025 General Meeting Election, on an unopposed ballot, the following have been elected: President: Renee Valois,Vice President: April Homich,Recording Secretary: Christopher Rueber,Membership Secretary: Sophie Faacks,Newsletter Editor: Nancy Haig,Treasurer: Rae Rueber,Member at Large: Dan Snorek,Member at Large: Crystal Welle,Member at Large: TJ Carlson,Member at Large: Unfilled
+As of November 2025 General Meeting Election, on an unopposed ballot, the following have been elected: President: Renee Valois,Vice President: April Homich,Recording Secretary: Christopher Rueber,Membership Secretary: Sophie Faacks,Newsletter Editor: Nancy Haig,Treasurer: Rae Rueber,Member at Large: Dan Snorek,Member at Large: Crystal Welle,Member at Large: Loki Carlson,Member at Large: Unfilled

 Read Post